cn23070/cn23070.github.io/_posts/2024-07-12-M3-Executive-Summary-Report.md

 ### GDPR Compliance Impact Table

+Risks that were deemed to have medium or high impact to GDPR compliance have been recorded in the table below along with a proposed mitigation strategy to reduce them.

 | Risk ID | Risk Description | GDPR Impact | Mitigation Strategy |
 |--------|------------------|--------------|----------------------|
 | SC8 | Cybersecurity Risks – Increased cyber threat exposure due to international operations and digitalisation. | High | Maintain transparent privacy and data retention policies.
 Enable audit logging.
 Encrypt sensitive data.
 Regularly evaluate data accuracy. |